zhaobe/yeoman-fountain-webapp/README.md

 ## Running Things
 - `gulp` runs all the gulpfile commands.
 - you should be able to run `gulp serve` and it should run on a localhost, where you can open a browser to the specfied port.

+## For testing
+- `npm test` runs the unit tests based off karma and jasmine.
+TODO: there's a failing test case currently.